ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 The following diagram shows your service sending ST (green) and AT (red) data via the LogDNA agent, and adds the customer's perspective (yellow).
 The customer uses their logging instance for normal logging, but does not send any data to their AT instance; only the service's data goes to the customer's AT instance.

 ![summary](images/ST-AT-instructions.png)

+Customers must have LogDNA instances enabled for receiving AT events, or LogDNA assumes they do not want them; this is a normal condition and not an error.

 ## 2. Test your service's Activity Tracking
 {: #test}